Nexdata-AI/40-People-3D-2D-Living-Face-Anti-Spoofing-Data/README.md

 ## Annotation content
 label the person ID, race, gender, age, scene, facial action, light condition
 ## Accuracy
-based on the accuracy of the actions, the accuracy exceeds 97%; the accuracy of label annotation is not
+based on the accuracy of the actions, the accuracy exceeds 97%; the accuracy of label annotation is not less than 97%
 # Licensing Information
 Commercial License